-And this desperate pleading wasn’t simply for believers to be sent from the Church (which wasn’t yet birthed).
-No, the model of ministry Jesus instituted with this prayer cooperates with the Holy Spirit to forcibly rip families out of satan’s kingdom and bless them to multiply God’s Kingdom blessing within their relational contexts (Mt 10 & Lk 10).
+And this prayer wasn’t for believers to be “cast forth” from the Church (the Church wasn’t born until Pentecost).
+No, the model of ministry Jesus instituted cooperates with the Holy Spirit to rip people out of Satan’s kingdom to forcibly launch the spread of the gospel within their relational contexts (Matthew 10 & Luke 10).

 Already in recent decades the 10:2b “virus” has enlisted many to set an alarm for 10:02 as a reminder to pray Luke 10:2.

 That’s a great start, but why not take it further?

 - Don‘t “proseuchomai” God to send others from the Church.

 Beg God earnestly to lead you in following in the disciple’s steps: “Thrust workers into YOUR harvest, starting with me as you did with your first disciples.
 And raise up harvesters through my obedience as you did through the disciples.”